 Alternative dispute resolution (ADR) offers dispute resolution processes as an alternative to going to court.
-If you are considering using ADR the Law Society advises you to consult a solicitor.
-He or she will be able to advise you about the best options for your issue.
+If you are considering using ADR, the Law Society recommends that you consult a solicitor prior to doing so.
+Your solicitor will be able to advise you about the most appropriate dispute resolution procedure for your particular dispute.

-As of 1 January 2011, requests and referrals for Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incurr an administration charge.
+Requests and referrals for Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incur a non-refundable administration charge.

-Mediation is useful when the parties are prepared to negotiate in good faith and work towards a mutually satisfying compromise.
+Mediation is useful when the parties are prepared to negotiate in good faith and work towards a mutually satisfying agreement.

 Read about the Law Society Mediation Program.

-Arbitration is used in a variety of areas, such as industrial relations and union disputes.
+Arbitration is used in a number of areas, including:

 Appointment of an Independent Solicitor